How to Secure Apache with Let’s Encrypt on Debian 12, 11, or 10

 • Proactive Security Measures: With regular updates and stringent policies, Let’s Encrypt is a reliable line of defense against various cyber threats.

-By following this guide, you’ll learn how to secure your Apache server on Debian using Let’s Encrypt, elevating your web services’ security and reliability.
+Following this guide will teach you how to secure your Apache server on Debian using Let’s Encrypt, elevating your web services’ security and reliability.
 Stay tuned for detailed instructions on achieving this essential security setup.

 Before installing Certbot, it’s crucial to ensure that the package repositories and the existing packages on your Debian system are updated.
 Keeping the system updated ensures you install the latest version of Certbot and dependencies.
 Execute the following commands to update the package repositories and upgrade the existing packages: